 The Robbins Years

 1971, Cyndi’s parents had moved three times in 5 years… from Michigan, tp Chicago, to Tupelo Mississippi, and then to Lewiston Maine.
-Her parents had also bought us a camp on Middle Range Pond, and insisted Cyndi get a job.
+Her parents had also bought a cottage on Middle Range Pond, and insisted Cyndi get a job.
 At 16, she became waitress at the Inn at Poland Spring.
-At that time, only the Lodge and Maine Inn were available for hotel guest, since US Job Corps and the Mariachi had destroyed the other buildings to the point they were inhabitable.
+At that time, only the Lodge and Maine Inn were available for hotel guests, since US Job Corps and the Maharishi had destroyed the other buildings to the point they were inhabitable.
 The famous Poland Spring Water company now only had one part time employee.
 The golf course with few members was in rough shape.
 And the property was for sale again.

-Mel came to Poland Spring in 1972, to tear down the hotels, and build a new development but instead he heard the rustle of petticoats.
+Mel Robbins came to Poland Spring in 1972, to tear down the hotels, and build a new development but instead saw great potential for the historic property.
 He leased the Maine Inn with an option buy the property.
 Mel ran the Inn as it had always been run in the past and lost most of his money that summer.
 But, his dreams didn’t die there.
 He reexamined where all the money went and threw out the “hotel bible”.
 He lowered the rates drastically, asked people to carry their own luggage, got rid of telephones in every room and asked people to bring their own soap.
 Unheard of in 1973, but it saved Poland Spring from the wrecking ball.

 In 1975, business was booming, he had fallen madly in love with Cyndi Sievert from Lewiston and on May 4th, his birthday they married.
 Mel and Cyndi dreamed of reopening the Poland Spring House.
 Mel had begun negotiating with banks to borrow enough money to fix up the enormous building, when tragedy struck.
 The Poland Spring House burnt to the ground on July 3rd.
 Mel had to rethink his dream.